Treatment must be given within seven days of the onset of symptoms.

 Q Who is eligible for the treatment?+

 People who have tested positive and are at a greater risk of developing severe COVID-19 symptoms get the most benefit from the treatment.
-Your provider can determine if monoclonal antibody therapy is right for you.
+Your provider can determine which treatment is right for you.

-The treatment can only be given within ten days of illness, so it is important to seek medical care and take a test for COVID-19 as soon as you develop symptoms.
+The treatment can only be given within five to ten days of illness, so it is important to seek medical care and take a test for COVID-19 as soon as you develop symptoms.